wrahool/wrahool.github.io/_pages/miscellaneous.md

 - *A World Without Time* by Palle Yourgrau
 - *The Murder on the Orient Express* by Agatha Christie
 - *The Martian* by Andy Weir
+- *The Last Lecture* by Randy Pausch
 - *One, Two, Three ...
 Infinity* by George Gamow
 - *Physics for Entertainment* by Yakov Perelman
 - *The Count of Monte Cristo* by Alexandre Dumas
 - Short stories by R. K. Narayan
 - Short stories by Ruskin Bond
+- Byomkesh stories by Sharadindu Bandyopadhyay
 - Anything by Roald Dahl
 - Anything by P. G. Wodehouse